lawlesst/lawlesst.github.com/content/notebook/python-class-inspection.md

 --include=content/examples/inspect_source.py

-This solution requires that all modules imported by the source file in this case already exist in your environment.
+This solution requires that all modules imported by the source file already exist in your environment.
 Otherwise you will get import errors.